What to Say to a Grieving Widow or Widower

 - You’re doing so well…

 Also, being consistent in your support will reassure the widow or widower that you can be relied upon.
-Suggesting the next time, you will call or pay a visit gives them a ‘loose’ structure to build upon.
+Suggesting the next time you will call or pay a visit gives them a ‘loose’ structure to keep in mind.

-Spending some time alone, can allow the widow or widower to confront any thoughts that could be hard to acknowledge whilst there are other people around.
-It can be comforting to grieve with your friends and family, but sometimes it’s good to grieve alone.
+Spending some time alone can allow the widow or widower to confront any thoughts that could be hard to acknowledge.
+It can be comforting to grieve with your friends and family, but sometimes it’s good to grieve by your self.
 This can help with coming to terms with the finality of death and the need to accept the outcome.

-For the bereaved, knowing there are people looking out for them allows the opportunity for giving-in to grief when needed.
-An awareness of your concern for their well-being will help them to help themselves and eventually be on the road to recovery.
+For the bereaved, knowing there are people looking out for them allows them the opportunity to give in to grief when needed.
+Coming to terms with the idea of not being part of a couple any more will always be difficult and it will take time for them to accept the reality of this.
+An awareness of your concern for their wellbeing will help them to help themselves and to eventually find the road to recovery.